sahilmn1/Quiz-App/client/README.md

+#1 Clone this repository
+#2 In Both Server and Client
+Just Run npm install

+# To Run Client
+Run Command npm run dev
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.